PaoloFantine/counterfactuals/README.md

 The code in this repository was developed as a learning project.
 It is not intended to be used in any real application and it does not come with any guarantee that it will work every time.
 Testing was done based on some examples and it works well based on those, though some generalization has been strived for.
 I am aware of improvements that can be done.
 Specifically:
+- the API isn't hosted anywhere, it is only a sample structure
 - unit testing is currently missing as well as some type hinting within the code
 - logging could be added in order to report on what is going on under the hood and where the algorithms most spend their time on
 - a user interface or at the very least, some plotting capability to allow visualization of the counterfactuals would be nice to have